 Researchers separated out the high- and low-risk populations and identified four categories associated with cardiac death: already having heart disease and/or high blood pressure, smoking one or more packs of cigarettes a day and being overweight.
 The study also found that the heart attack rate was less for men who had physically demanding jobs.

-By 1981 the understanding of what causes heart disease had progressed far enough to spur KP founding physician Sidney Garfield to launch a study essentially to test patients’ willingness to change their lifestyle to prevent chronic disease.
-He invited new KP members to complete a health self-assessment and to have a comprehensive physical at the experimental Total Health Center in Oakland.
+By 1981 the understanding of what causes heart disease had progressed far enough to spur Kaiser Permanente founding physician Sidney R. Garfield to launch a study essentially to test patients’ willingness to change their lifestyle to prevent chronic disease.
+He invited new Kaiser Permanente members to complete a health self-assessment and to have a comprehensive physical at the experimental Total Health Center in Oakland.
 The participants were encouraged to avail themselves of expanded groundbreaking health education services to learn more about how to preserve their good health.

 The Total Health Project gave rise to enhanced health education services throughout the KP health system so physicians could refer their patients to programs that could help them prevent disease and to manage chronic disease when it struck.

 In 1985 the Division of Research (DOR, Oakland, CA) collaborated on a study of young adult men and women, black and white, from Oakland, Chicago, Minneapolis and Birmingham, Alabama.
 The Coronary Artery Risk Development in Young Adults (CARDIA) followed 5,000 Americans who were 18 to 30 years of age in 1985-86 to middle age 20 years later.